<Report from overseas office> [Indonesia: World Residence Tour]Kitchen in Indonesia (Jakarta)

 SEC C (Socioeconomic Class C)

-The kitchen is about the same size as a B class room, but in terms of cleanliness, it's not as well cleaned, with dirt and dust noticeable.
-The kitchen is equipped with a sink, rice cooker, and gas stove.
-The refrigerator is not in the kitchen, but in the next room.
+Although the kitchen is about the same size as those in SEC B households, in terms of cleanliness it shows visible dirt and dust, making it hard to say that cleaning is thorough.
+The kitchen is equipped with a sink, rice cooker, and gas stove, while the refrigerator is located in an adjacent room rather than in the kitchen itself.

 This class C family has a strong faith in Islam and little interest in the West or the rest of Asia.
 The mother's hobbies are cooking and cleaning, but since she has to do all the housework and childcare by herself, she has limited time to spend on cooking.